dvilelaf/microbit-games/README.md

-# Microbit games and apps
+# BBC Micro::bit games and apps
 A collection of simple games and apps for the bbc micro::bit.

 - Highway madness: go fast on your motorbike and dodge all the other vehicles